 Introducing the RUBOLD Fur Perfection Dematting Tool

 The Fur Perfection has two sides: one with 17 and one with 9 precision teeth.
 This special NO SCRATCH & NO PAIN™ design provides gentle and precise dematting and grooming for dogs with sensitive skin.
 The blades are rounded outside (so they don't scratch the skin unlike other pointed edge tools), but sharp inside, so every mats and tangle will be cleaned safe & easy.
-The extra-wide 3,6-inch head ensures that you will finish fast with the best result.
+The extra-wide head ensures that you will finish fast with the best result.

 How to use this grooming tool to get the best possible result?

-It's always a good idea to wash your dog before grooming.
+It's always a good idea to bath your dog before grooming.
 This way you can remove every dirt from the coat, plus you can apply some moisture which will make the process a lot easier.
 Bathing is highly recommended for dogs with a thicker and heavier coat!
 Move your dog to a quiet place and start the grooming when your doggie is calm and relaxed.
 Start with the 9 teeth side for stubborn mats and tangles.
 When working with mats always start from the outside inwards gradually.
 Take the time to carefully break the mats apart.
 Brush out every mat and tangle one by one before brushing the full body.
 When the brush is full of hair, remove and collect the dead hair in a disposable bag.
 Finish the grooming with the 17 teeth side for faster results or thinning and deshedding.

 Can you use hair conditioner on a dog?

-Yes, it is absolutely good idea to use some kind of spray or conditioner when doing your brushing.
+Yes, it is a good idea to use some kind of spray or conditioner when doing your brushing.
 This will add some moisture to the coat and make the brush run easier and smoother.
 Remember: you don’t want to soak the fur just apply some moisture to make things easier.

 My dog doesn't tolerate brushing.
 What should I do?